This Is The Secret to WFH Style

 We both had gone all-out on top—her in a cashmere sweater and me in a silk camisole and cardigan.
 On the bottom?
 Leggings for Tay and sweats for me.

 This “business on top, pandemic party on the bottom” is like the outfit equivalent of an ’80s mullet. …But in a good way?

 After all, putting on “real” pants doesn’t really matter when your co-workers are only seeing you waist-up in Zoom calls these days (though, to be clear, you should still wear pants just in case).

 Wearing a top that makes you feel like a million bucks, however?
 That feels like a worthy effort.
 And let’s be real: calling that an “effort” is pushing it.

 So, we put together a week’s worth of this dressy casual #OOTD combo.
 We even threw in around-the-house shoes for each lewk.
 Go high, go low, just don’t go out of the house if you don’t have to.

-Below, five work from home outfits for guys:
+Below, shop 11 work from home outfits for guys:

 SG Says: This cozy sweater will look so put together on your next conference call.
 And y’all know how we feel about Olivers Apparel’s All-Over shorts (oh you don’t?
 Well, we love them.).